MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop10-folder.md

 ## Description

-Defines a folder with localizable details.
+Defines a folder to hold shortcuts, with localizable details.

 ## Element hierarchy